jmooring/hvm/README.md

   -h, --help      Display help
   -v, --version   Display the hvm version

-Use "hvm [command] --help" for more information about a command.
+Use "hvm [command] --help" for more information about a command
 ```

 ## Configuration